webflorist/formfactory/README.md

 Let's take a look at some of the magic, that is happening here:
 * The `Form::open()` call already does some stuff for us like setting some default-attributes (e.g. POST as the method or the current url as the action)
 * A hidden input including the laravel CSRF-token is automatically added.
 (As is a hidden input including the form-id, which is used for various on-board-functionality.)
-* A general error-wrapper is added (hidden by default) to be utilized by ajax-validation.
+* A general error-container is added (hidden by default) to be utilized by ajax-validation.
 * The field is automatically wrapped within a div-element (with bootstrap this element would get the 'form-group' class).
 * The field's label as well as placeholder are automatically added using the field-name (if none other is stated), or an automatic translation (explained later).
 * All relevant elements have an automatically generated ID (format for fields: `%formID%_%fieldName%`)